lpsinger/userguide/content.rst

 prior knowledge of astrophysical compact binary merger rates from previous LIGO/Virgo observations, and both the Classification and Properties sections depend on details of neutron star physics (e.g. maximum NS mass, equation of state).
-See the earlier :doc:`procedures </procedures/inference>` for implementation details.
+See the earlier subsection of the :doc:`Data Analysis
+</analysis/inference>` section for implementation details.

 Circular Contents
 -----------------